St. Louis Wrongful Death Lawyer

 When you are suffering the loss of a loved one, it’s hard to think straight or make a plan for what to do next – especially if you feel like your loved ones death was caused by someone else’s negligence.
 You may also fear that if you don’t take legal action, someone else could end up injured or even lose their life.

-Tom Wilmowski is a skilled personal injury attorney who understands that you may be navigating the hardest time in your life.
-If you believe your loved one’s death was due to the wrongful actions of someone else, call our office for a free consultation.
+Sotiriou Wilmowski are skilled personal injury attorneys who understands that you may be navigating the hardest time in your life.
+If you believe your loved one’s death was due to the wrongful actions of someone else, contact our office for a free consultation.
 We are ready to help you evaluate the situation.

 What Is a Wrongful Death Claim?